Simmons ProTarget 3-12X40 Review: Parallax Adjustment Rifle Scope

 Lens Quality

-What impressed us the most is probably the multicoated lenses.
-We kept our expectations lower because we thought probably the lens won’t be that good.
+What impressed us the most was probably the multicoated lenses.
+We kept our expectations lower because we thought probably the lens wouldn’t be that good.
 But it turned out to be more than decent.

-The multicoating reduces the glaring issue also assures the scope is fog proof.
+The multicoating reduces the glaring issue and also assures the scope is fogproof.
 Long story short we didn’t find any major light glaring issue, no dusty lens issue or any major distortion.

 Zoom

-Rest assured my friend, the zoom feels really smooth and nice.
-Like we mentioned there were close to zero distortion and the 40mm objective lens for a scope that has max 12 power zoom is more than enough.
+Rest assured my friend, the zoom feels smooth and nice.
+As we mentioned there was close to zero distortion and the 40mm objective lens for a scope that has a max 12 power zoom is more than enough.

-You get plenty of viewable area.
+You get plenty of viewable areas.
 Also, the scope has a side parallax adjustment.
-Which can be useful in target practicing or hunting.
+Which can be useful in target practice or hunting.
 To sum it up we are satisfied with the zooming experience.

 Reticle